GiannopoulosK/CustomerSegmentation-Churn/README.md

 - F1-score
 - Accuracy

-### Due to the nature of the problem, more emphasis was given on Recall.
-Finally, I managed to achieve over 90% recall with a 97% overall accuracy!
+### Emphasis was on Recall due to the nature of the problem, leading to over 90% recall and 97% overall accuracy! 🎯🚀

-## Thank you for sticking around!
-Feel free to contact me for any questions.
+## Thank you for joining me on this data journey!
+Feel free to reach out for further exploration! 🌟🔍

 [Connect with me on LinkedIn](https://www.linkedin.com/in/kongiannopoulos/)